Marquis-Lardinois/Predicting_Heart_Disease_Logistic_Regression/README.md

 ### Background
 🌎 Globally, the World Health Organization estimates a staggering 12 million people die from heart diseases annually.
 In developed nations like the United States, cardiovascular diseases account for half of all deaths.

+I developed a predictive model using logistic regression to this Kaggle dataset containing various health indicators.